How to Make Swedish Egg Coffee from Scratch

 Preparation

-In a medium bowl, crack egg and crush shell; add coffee grounds and 1/3 cup water.
+In a medium bowl, crack the egg and crush the shell; add coffee grounds and 1/3 cup water.
 Mix into a paste.

 Subscribe now

 In a large pot, bring 8 cups of water to a boil.
-Carefully add paste to boiling water.
+Carefully add the paste to boiling water.
 (It’ll foam a little bit, which is normal.)
-When the boil returns, turn off heat and remove from stove.
+When the boil returns, turn off the heat and remove it from the stove.

 As the hot water cooks the egg, the coffee grounds will clump and float.
 Let it sit for six to seven minutes—longer for stronger coffee.
 Pour through a fine mesh strainer into a large coffee pot.
 Discard the solids, and enjoy!